artonson/autoinst/README.md

 ## Requirements

-For running our NCuts extraction, install the requirements.
-We ran the NCuts pipeline with both Python 3.9 (on x86 AMD CPU and without the RAM intensive map creation on M1/M2 Macbook Air).
+We ran the NCuts pipeline with both Python 3.9 (on x86 AMD CPU with Ubuntu 20.04, 128GB RAM and without the RAM intensive map creation on M1/M2 Macbook Air).
+For self-training/MaskPLS inference we used 3080 and 4090 GPUs with Cuda 11.8.

 ### Python Libraries

+For Ncuts based extraction install the packages below :

 ```bash
 cd autoinst/